People charged and sentenced over recent disorder: Key statistics

 – How many people have been sentenced?

+Some 50 people had been sentenced at the magistrates’ court by the end of August 22, while 133 had been sentenced at the crown court, MoJ figures show.

-The PA news agency has compiled details of 124 adults who had been sentenced as of the end of August 19, 117 of whom have been sent to jail.
+The PA news agency has compiled details for 178 adults who had been sentenced as of the end of August 23, 170 of whom have been sent to jail.

-The longest jail sentence so far is six years, handed to David Wilkinson, 48, of Hull, who admitted violent disorder, attempted arson and racially aggravated criminal damage, and was sentenced at Hull Crown Court.
+Six years, which was handed to David Wilkinson, 48, of Hull, who admitted violent disorder, attempted arson and racially aggravated criminal damage, and was sentenced at Hull Crown Court.